15 Low-Cost Small Business Ideas You Can Start With a Small Budget

 - and general liability insurance to protect you while you’re working.

-And, you can continue to acquire new tools as they become necessary for specific jobs.
-This will help ensure you’ve got revenue coming in the cover the investment in that new tool.
+And you can continue to acquire new tools as they become necessary for specific jobs.
+This will help ensure you’ve got revenue to cover the investment in that new tool.

 6. Sell hand-made goods/crafts